prg3/ganeti-frontend/README.md

 Design goals are to have a very simple fronend to display, and to make some small changes.

+This will not help you build a Ganeti cluster, it will just give some day to day operational information and control.

 Installation:
 -------------
 * Install python-tornado